mikeal/dagdb/README.md

 DagDB is a portable and syncable database for the Web.

-It can run as a distrubuted database in Node.js, including Serverless environments using AWS services as a backend.
+It can run as a distributed database in Node.js, including Serverless environments using AWS services as a backend.

 It also runs in the browser.
 In fact, there is no "client and server"